Psychology of reasoning: Pragmatics and reasoning

 The inferences people draw are related to factors such as linguistic pragmatics and emotion.

 Decision making is often influenced by the emotion of regret and by the presence of risk.
 When people are presented with options, they tend to select the one that they think they will regret the least.
 In decisions that involve a large amount of risk, people tend to ask themselves how much dread they would experience were a worst-case scenario to occur, e.g. a nuclear accident, and then use that dread as an indicator of the level of risk.

 Antonio Damasio suggests that somatic markers, certain memories that can cause a strong bodily reaction, act as a way to guide decision making as well.
 For example, when a person is remembering a scary movie and once again becomes tense, their palms might begin to sweat.
 Damasio argues that when making a decision people rely on their "gut feelings" to assess various options, and this makes them decide to go with a decision that is more positive and stay away from those that are negative.
 He also argues that the orbitofrontal cortex – located at the base of the frontal lobe, just above the eyes – is crucial in the use of somatic markers, because it is the part in the brain that allows people to interpret emotion.

 When emotion shapes decisions, the influence is usually based on predictions of the future.
 When people ask themselves how they would react, they are making inferences about the future.
 Researchers suggest affective forecasting, the ability to predict one's own emotions, is poor because people tend to overestimate how much they will regret their errors.

+Another factor that can influence decision making is linguistic pragmatics, which refers to the use of language in social contexts.
+Language can be used to convey different levels of politeness, power, and intention, which can all affect how people interpret and respond to messages.
+For example, if a boss asks an employee to complete a task using a commanding tone, the employee may feel more pressured to complete the task quickly, compared to if the boss asked in a polite tone.
+Similarly, if someone uses sarcasm or irony, it can be difficult for the listener to discern their true meaning, leading to misinterpretation and potentially poor decision making.
+In addition to linguistic pragmatics, cultural and social factors can also play a role in decision making.
+Different cultures may have different norms and values, which can influence how people approach decisions.
+For example, in collectivistic cultures, decisions may be made based on what is best for the group, whereas in individualistic cultures, decisions may prioritize individual needs and desires.
+Overall, decision making is a complex process that involves many factors, including emotion, risk, pragmatics, and cultural background.
+By understanding these factors, individuals can make more informed decisions and better navigate the complexities of the world around them.